lightbend/kalix-jvm-sdk/samples/java-spring-choreography-saga-quickstart/README.md

 In an event-sourced application, the events emitted by an entity are stored in a journal optimised to store the payload of the event, without any prior knowledge of the structure of the data.
 As such, it is not possible to add a unique constraint.

-In this quickstart example, a **Choreography Saga** is introduced to handle this challenge.
+In this example, a **Choreography Saga** is introduced to handle this challenge.
 Along with the `UserEntity`, an additional entity is established to serve as a barrier.
 This entity, named the `UniqueEmailEntity`, is responsible for ensuring that each email address is associated with only one user.
 The unique ID of the `UniqueEmailEntity` corresponds to the email address itself.
 Consequently, it is ensured that only one instance of this entity exists for each email address.

 When a request to create a new `UserEntity` is received, the application initially attempts to reserve the email address using the `UniqueEmailEntity`.
 If the email address is not already in use, the application proceeds to create the `UserEntity`.
 After the `UserEntity` is successfully created, the status of the `UniqueEmailEntity` is set to CONFIRMED.
 However, if the email address is already in use, the attempt to create the `UserEntity` will not succeed.